weaveworks-experiments/flux-classic/site/overview/index.md

  instances starting and stopping on that host;
  2. a <a href="/balancer/">balancer</a> on each host, which proxies connections to services for clients on that host;
- 3. <a href="/edgebal/">edge balancers</a> on some hosts, which proxy
+ 3. Optionally, <a href="/edgebal/">edge balancers</a>, which accept
- connections to services for the outside world.
+ connections to services from the outside world.

 To control and examine the state of your services, Flux provides a command-line tool called <a href="/fluxctl/">`fluxctl`</a>.
 To monitor